Oleks-Mount/Project_bs4_crontab_mongo/readme.md

 # Start
-In this project, I implemented data collection from the site using **BeautifulSoup** and writing data to the database **NoSQL(MongoDB)** .
+In this project, I implemented data collection from the site using **BeautifulSoup** and save data to the database **NoSQL(MongoDB)** .

 # First step
-I wrote a small parser to collect data from the site and wrote the data to a database.File **data_group.py**.
+I wrote a small parser to collect data from the site and save the data to a database.File **data_group.py**.
 # Second step
-Linux operating system.
+On Linux operating system.
 To run the file once a day, I used **crontab**.
 ```
 1)sudo crontab -e (choose  text editor that will be convenient for you)
 2)Seting the process  0 13 * * * python3 data_group.py